lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

     :alt: Charge of silica during deformation of the silicon oxide with LAMMPS and reaxff
     :class: only-dark

-    Charge of silica during deformation of the silicon oxide block using LAMMPS and reaxff.
-The vertical dashed lines show the limit of the 3 consecutive runs of respective durations; 2000 steps (or 1000 fs), 25000 steps, and 2000 steps.
+..  container:: figurelegend

+    Figure: Average charge per atom of the silicon (a) and oxygen (b).
+    The vertical dashed lines marks the beginning of the deformation.

 ..  container:: justify

-    At the end of the deformation,  one can visualize the broken material.
-Notice the different charge of the atoms located near the interface and compared to the atoms located in the bulk of the material:
+    At the end of the deformation, one can visualize the broken material using VMD.
+    Notice the different charge of the atoms located near the interface, compared to the atoms located in the bulk of the material.

 .. figure:: ../figures/level3/reactive-silicon-dioxide/deformed-light.png
     :alt: Deformed amorphous silica colored by charges using VMD